 "It's inside of him — he's pretending to be Kryptonian without knowing it," explained Snyder.
 "It's an affinity towards what's natural in the Kryptonian culture."

-Snyder also pointed out that this moment is being witnessed by Young Clark's Earthling father, Jonathan Kent (Kevin Costner), which allows him to see his son "as Superman" at least one time before he dies.
+Snyder also pointed out that this moment is being witnessed by Young Clark's Earthling father, Jonathan Kent (Kevin Costner), which allows him to see his son "as Superman" at least one time before he dies in the tornado.

 11. "Batman vs. Superman" is going to be epic.